ssbc/docs/a-secure-secure-channel-(WIP).md

 Alice wants to connect to Bob and communicate privately.
 Also, we want to realize _all_ the [desireable properties for a secure channel](https://github.com/ssbc/scuttlebot/wiki/desirable-properties-for-a-secure-channel)

+## version 1

+this version actually fails to provide all the properties desired (or rather, while writing this I realized there was another weakness that could be supported [#16](https://github.com/ssbc/scuttlebot/wiki/desirable-properties-for-a-secure-channel#16-mitmwrong-number-cannot-learn-or-confirm-keys))

 > Alice generates DH key, initiates duplex connection (i.e. tcp) to Bob.

 Alice: here is my dh key. (this message is not signed, Bob doesn't yet know it's Alice, and Alice isn't sure it's Bob yet either)